Skip to main content

 • Military personnel fringe benefits

-• Benefits received in place of earned income, examples of which are workers' compensation benefits, unemployment insurance benefits, strike pay, and disability insurance benefits
+• Benefits received in place of earned income.
+Examples: workers' compensation benefits, unemployment insurance benefits, strike pay, and disability insurance benefits

 • Gifts and prizes, including lottery and gambling winnings

-• Education grants, including fellowships or subsidies, that are available for personal living expenses
+• Education grants: including fellowships.
+Or subsidies that are available for personal living expenses and educational expenses

 • Income from self-employment

-Examples of income from self-employment could be rent, royalties, and benefits allocated to an individual for a business or undertaking in the form of a proprietorship.
-These could also take the forms of partnerships, joint ventures, close corporations, agencies, or independent contractors.
+Examples of self-employment include rental income from real estate property.
+Or royalties and benefits allocated to an individual under a business/proprietorship.
+This also applies to various forms, including partnerships, joint ventures, close corporations, agencies or independent contractors.

-Because the child support guidelines seek to define "income" as broadly as possible, the question arises as to whether "unrealized" income is "income" for child support purposes.
-"Unrealized" income is income that exists only on paper but has not been received.
-Following is a discussion of different sources of unrealized income, and states' approaches to categorizing these sources as "income" for child support purposes.
+Because the child support guidelines seek to define income as broadly as possible, the question arises about whether "unrealized" income is income for child support cases.
+"Unrealized" income exists only on paper but has not been received.
+Following is a discussion of different sources of unrealized income and states' approaches to categorizing these sources as income for child support payments.

-1. Individual Retirement Accounts (IRAs) - A common question in determining child support is whether the interest that is earned on an IRA should be considered "income" when the interest is not withdrawn but merely reinvested back into the IRA.
+1. Individual Retirement Accounts (IRAs A common question in determining child support is whether the interest earned on an IRA should be considered income when the interest is not withdrawn but merely reinvested into the IRA.

-2. Unrealized Gains from Unexercised Stock Options - In one case, court in Ohio held that the capital gains an employee could realize from exercising stock options was to be considered "income" for purposes of child support, even though the options had not yet been exercised.
-This is rare, however.
+2. Unrealized Gains from Unexercised Stock Options — In one case, a court in Ohio held that the capital gains an employee could realize from exercising stock options was to be considered income for child support, even though the options had not yet been exercised.
+But this is rare.

-4. Income From a Trust - Sometimes, people will make estate planning decisions that result in fictional income.
-Fictional income is income that is reported to the Internal Revenue Service as income, but is not received.
+4. Income From a Trust Sometimes, people make estate planning decisions resulting in fictional income.
+Fictional income is income that is reported to the Internal Revenue Service as income but is not received.

-5. Capital Gains from Stock Transactions - In a New York case, the court held that capital gains qualifying as "tax fiction," should not be considered income for purposes of child support.
-The term "tax fiction" refers to gains that are reported to the Internal Revenue Service but not received.
-Other states, however, have held that all capital gains are to be considered income for purposes of child support.
+5. Capital Gains from Stock Transactions — In a New York case, the court held that capital gains qualifying as tax fiction should not be considered income for child support purposes.
+Tax fiction refers to gains reported to the Internal Revenue Service but not received.
+Other states have held that all capital gains are to be considered income for child support.

 Get Legal Help Determining a Parent's Income for Child Support

-Do you really know how much income your spouse makes?
-Even if you know their annual salary, you may not realize that they have additional income that they'd rather not disclose.
+Child support amounts depend on the income of both parents.
+Do you know how much income your spouse makes?
+Even if you know their annual salary, you may not realize that they have more income that they'd rather not disclose.
 An attorney can bring these other sources of income out of the shadows and help you get the financial support your child needs to thrive.
-Find an experienced family law attorney near you for some peace of mind.
+Find an experienced child support attorney near you for peace of mind and sound legal advice.